-Our doctors and midwives provide expert prenatal care and flexible scheduling options where you can learn what to expect during pregnancy and delivery.
+Our doctors and midwives provide expert prenatal care and flexible scheduling options to help you learn what to expect during pregnancy and delivery.

-While your first visit is typically around six to twelve weeks, you’re welcome to schedule an appointment as soon as you know you’re pregnant.
+While your first visit is typically around six to twelve weeks, you’re welcome to schedule a pregnancy appointment at a clinic near you as soon as you know you’re expecting.

 Your first prenatal visit is an important milestone in your pregnancy.
 In this appointment, we focus on you and preparing you for the coming months.
 It’s typical in this first appointment to receive both a routine physical exam and additional care specific to pregnancy, including a pelvic exam and advice on dietary changes recommended during pregnancy.

-We’ll also be able to determine your due date, provide helpful information about choosing a birth center, prenatal classes and spend time answering your questions.
+We’ll also be able to determine your due date, provide helpful information about choosing a birth center and prenatal classes, and spend time answering your questions.

 You deserve to have the delivery you want.
 We’ll help you understand your care and delivery options and answer all your questions while providing outstanding care for you and your family.

 A vaginal birth is the most common and usually has the shortest recovery time.
-We can help relieve some of the pain and discomfort experienced during labor with an epidural, nitrous oxide or other pain relief options.
-We’ll discuss pain relief options and help you choose what works best for you.
+We can help relieve some of the pain and discomfort experienced during labor through a variety of options, including everything from epidurals to

 Some women choose to deliver in a warm tub of water supported by a midwife.
 This is called a water birth.
 Warm water can help soothe discomfort and calm both you and your newborn baby.
 Some women who aren’t having water births still choose to labor in a tub to help reduce pain and pressure.
 With modern water birthing suites at our birth centers, we’re here to help make you and baby feel as comfortable as possible while we guide you through labor and delivery.